bogdandorca/guardian/README.md

-Nookie's role is to provide an easy solution for user authentication so that a authorization can be easily implemented by any other application.
+Guardian's role is to provide an easy solution for user authentication so that a authorization can be easily implemented by any other application.
 The main intent behind Nookie is to help developers strip away the authentication part of their application by taking care of all the user actions and validations.

 You can read more about this application and the API on out [wiki page](https://github.com/bogdandorca/nookie/wiki).